wolfgang-desalvador/azhpc-images/rocky/rocky-8.x/rocky-8.8-hpc/README.md

-# Rocky Linux 8.7 HPC Image
+# Rocky Linux 8.8 HPC Image

-The Rocky Linux 8.7 HPC Image includes optimizations and recommended configurations to deliver optimal performance, consistency, and reliability.
+The Rocky LInux 8.8 HPC Image includes optimizations and recommended configurations to deliver optimal performance, consistency, and reliability.
 This image consists of the following HPC tools and libraries:

 - Mellanox OFED